yb66/TextTube/README.md

 ## TextTube ##

-I use these, you can use them too!

-NOTE!
-This library is going through a *lot* of changes right now.
-Use directly at your peril!
-Feel free to take what you need from the source though, if you feel there may be something useful there.
+Pass a string through filters to transform it.

 ### Why? ###

-I wanted to run a filter across articles I'd written for my blog, but also for the atom feed to the blog.
+I wanted to run a filter across articles I'd written for [my blog](iainbarnett.me.uk/), but also for the atom feed to the blog.
 Both needed some of the filters, but the atom feed needed less of them and slightly different options.

 ### What does it do? ###